 Still, saving a little gas is better than doing nothing at all.
 And if you’re working to use less fuel, we salute you.

 Note: All cost and mileage calculations assume fuel costs of $3.50 per gallon, vehicle usage of 18,000 miles annually, and observed starting fuel economy of 25 mpg.
+If you know of some other ways to save gas, let us know.
+The place to leave comments is down below.
+Ways to save gas:

 Low Rolling Resistance Tires